jayoung/pamlWrapper/README.md

 Output files are called `allAlignments.PAMLsummaries.tsv` or `allAlignments.PAMLsummaries.wide.tsv` - you probably want to rename them to something more informative, so they don't get overwritten next time you run the combining scripts.

-## To check for robustness, if we did find evidence for positive selection
+## To check for convergence/robustness, if we did find evidence for positive selection

 If we find evidence for positive selection, we might want to check that finding for robustness by running PAML with some different parameters.